Defensive best seller: potential for up to 32.58% growth…

-The Step Down Kick-Out Plan from Investec will ‘kick out’ and return your original investment along with 7.1% for each year invested (not compounded), provided the level of the FTSE 100 Index is above the required level at the end of each year.
+The Step Down Kick-Out Plan from Investec will ‘kick out’ and return your original investment along with 5.43% for each year invested (not compounded), provided the level of the FTSE 100 Index is at or above the required level at the end of each year.

 If the FTSE is below the required level each year no growth return will be achieved, and at the end of the plan your original capital will be returned unless the FTSE 100 Index has fallen by more than 40% from it’s initial level.
 If it has, your initial capital will be reduced by 1% for each 1% fall, so you could lose some or all of your initial investment.

 This plan is our best selling defensive investment, and so maybe it’s the balance between a good level of growth and still receiving a return even if the market goes down slightly, that makes it so popular.